mrcreeper1233215-a11y/Lime-Browser/README.md

 - Actually works?
 Maybe.
 - Has no Bloatware (because i cant code it)
 ## How to use
-Just run the .exe and pray it works lol.
+Just extract the .zip and run the .exe and pray it works lol.
 Btw u can als click space to open a new tab

 ## Credits
 - Me, myself and I.